Mikaela wrote a novel set in Vanuatu. Her critical thesis explored women's empowerment and creativity in Vanuatu and their public voices.

 She hails from the autonomous, demilitarised Åland Islands in Finland and has a background in journalism, African and Asian studies, international relations and development.
 English is her fourth language.
 She spent some years working with the labour movement in Zimbabwe in the late 1990s in workers' education during a volatile time in Zimbabwe's history.
 Her MA research (University of Southern Queensland) on civil society's role in the democratisation of Indonesia in the post-Suharto era was published by the Nordic Institute of Asian Studies in 2006 and by Routledge in 2008.

 Mikaela's PhD research was practice-led and used an applied research approach.
 The thesis sits within the inter-disciplinary frameworks of Pacific Studies and Cultural Studies.
-As an extension of her research methodology into decolonising methods of research embedded in indigenous knowledge and local context, she's facilitated creative writing workshops and a Poetri Pawa/Poetry Power event in Port Vila, conducted oral history conversations, and collaborated with emerging and established Ni-Vanuatu and Solomon Island writers.
-The ethos guiding her project is to hold the space for Ni-Vanuatu women writers to tell their own stories.
-In the spirit of Lisa King's ideas on rhetorical sovereignty and rhetorical alliance, she explored opportunities to generate more published writing from Vanuatu in collaboration with Ni-Vanuatu writers.
+As an extension of her research methodology into decolonising methods of research embedded in indigenous knowledge and local context, she's facilitated creative writing workshops and a Poetri Pawa/Poetry Power event in Port Vila, conducted oral history conversations, and collaborated with emerging and established ni-Vanuatu and Solomon Island writers.
+The ethos guiding her project is to hold the space for ni-Vanuatu women writers to tell their own stories.
+In the spirit of Lisa King's ideas on rhetorical sovereignty and rhetorical alliance, she explored opportunities to generate more published writing from Vanuatu in collaboration with ni-Vanuatu writers.
 She is the co-editor, with Rebecca Tobo Olul-Hossen, of Sista, Stanap Strong!
-A Vanuatu Women's Anthology (forthcoming from VUP in 2021).
-The anthology celebrates women's voices in commemoration of Vanuatu's 40th independence anniversary.'
+A Vanuatu Women's Anthology (VUP in 2021).
+The anthology celebrates women's voices in commemoration of Vanuatu's 40th independence anniversary.
+It has been introduced into Vanuatu's Port Vila International School curriculum: the first time creative writing by ni-Vanuatu writers is taught there.

 Mikaela writes: 'I'm interested in questions around culture, identity and migration; how displacement and life experiences influence the behaviour of individuals and communities, particularly in relation to women's empowerment, and how this is articulated.
 I'm interested in how new language is shaped in the collision between foreign and indigenous, and what is lost in translation and between generations.
 And there is always the question what I, as an outsider, as a non-indigenous, can write about, and how.